-Sometimes what we think we know about the past obscures what the true past is, because the elements which we use to construct the past are so contingent upon recent historical furniture.
+Sometimes what we think we know about the past obscures what the true past is because the elements that we use to construct the past are so contingent upon recent historical furniture.

 The same general insight applies in many specific circumstances about peoples and individuals.
 For example, when customers receive myOrigins results, they may be confused as to the dispersed geographic distribution of their ancestry when they believe that they know the provenance of their lineage.

-Today the Celtic languages, and explicit Celtic identity, persists on Western Europe’s maritime fringe.
+Today, the Celtic languages and explicit Celtic identity persists on Western Europe’s maritime fringe.
 But this is a shade of the former expanse of these people.
 What unites these people, past and present, is a cultural-linguistic framework.
-True, there are almost certainly genetic threads which bind them, but it seems entirely likely that the “Celts” were in fact a biological synthesis in many different locales of indigenous and immigrant populations.
+True, there are almost certainly genetic threads that bind them, but it seems entirely likely that the “Celts” were in fact a biological synthesis in many different locales of indigenous and immigrant populations.
 What is typical of Celts today may not have been typical of Celts in the past.
-Therefore it is likely that there is no distinctive Celtic genetic signature, as opposed to a particular cultural history.
-And this truth is not just applicable to Celts, but to many cultural groups whose existence and self-identity are concrete and real, but whose biological constituents are an ad hoc melange, deeply contingent on particular times and places.
+Therefore, it is likely that there is no distinctive Celtic genetic signature, as opposed to a particular cultural history.
+And this truth is not just applicable to Celts but to many cultural groups whose existence and self-identity are concrete and real but whose biological constituents are an ad hoc melange, deeply contingent on particular times and places.